 7. Arbor Hills Nature Preserve

-Located on the western border of the city, Arbor Hills Nature Preserve is a 200-acre park boasting of vast areas of natural beauty for outdoor activity such as orienteering, hiking, jogging and walking.
+Located on the western border of the city, Arbor Hills Nature Preserve is a 200-acre park boasting of vast areas of natural beauty for super fun outdoor activity such as orienteering, hiking trails, jogging paths and walking trails.

 If you’re looking for fun things to do in Plano this weekend, this nature preserve hosts all sorts of wildlife such as snakes, armadillos, tarantulas, owls, coyotes, and deer.